hypo69/hypo/pytest/gemini - set 3/en/src/ai/tiny_troupe/TinyTroupe/examples/scratch/outputs/scratches/tool_usage/Document/Content Strategy Ideas.None.md

 2. **Modify test cases:**  Update the `@pytest.mark.parametrize` cases to match your function's input and expected output types.
 If your function returns something other than a number or None, or raises different exceptions, adjust the expectations accordingly.
 3. **Add tests for other functions/methods:**  If your code has other functions, create new test functions to test each of them following the example approach.

 **Example using the provided text:**  Testing for the document itself isn't possible because there are no functions or classes to test directly within the `input_code`.
-Therefore, this response offers a demonstration of a *generic* testing method that could be applied if you had a relevant Python function to test.
+Therefore, this response offers a demonStartion of a *generic* testing method that could be applied if you had a relevant Python function to test.

 Remember to install pytest if you haven't already: